drzhelnov/drzhelnov.github.io/README.md

 _Key Achievements:_

 - Contributed to the creation of the landing page and the minimum viable product web site.
-- Designed, conducted, and published a rapid market-scoping review and a survey targetting a population of 12,800 potential users.
+- Designed, conducted, and published a rapid market-scoping review and a survey targeting a population of 12,800 potential users.

 ---